authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Per [DNS], a TXT record can comprise several "character-string" objects.
 BIMI TXT records with multiple strings must be treated in an identical manner to [SPF](https://tools.ietf.org/html/rfc7208#section-3.3).

-For Domain Owners with multiple domains that wish to share the same set of Indicators within a trust boundary and only manage those Indicators from a single DNS location, similar to an SPF redirect modifier, it is RECOMMENDED to use DNS CNAMEs.
+For Domain Owners with multiple domains that wish to share the same set of Indicators within a trust boundary and only manage those Indicators from a single DNS location, it is RECOMMENDED to use DNS CNAMEs.

 Assertion Record   {#assertion-record-def}
 -----------------